Employers issue Form 16, TDS certificate to employees every year. Due date to issue Form 16 is 15th June.

 What is Form 16?

-It is a certificate of TDS on salary which contains details of income earned and the taxes deducted.
+It is a certificate of TDS on a salary that contains details of income earned and the taxes deducted.
 It is divided into two parts: Part-A and Part-B. The employer can download Form 16 Part A and Part B from their account on TRACES.

 Form 16 – Part A